mediastudiespress/singles/workflows/upload-to-project-muse.md

 #single #distribution

-- [ ] navigate to Thoth catalogue and downloaded the MUSE ONIX file
+- [ ] navigate to Thoth listing and look over the fields, making sure, for example, that Long Abstract is filled.
+Go to the catalogue and download the MUSE ONIX.
 - [ ] rename the ONIX file acronym-onix-muse and copy the file over to Working Copy /metada
 - [ ] navigate to the [Project MUSE Book Uploader](https://about.muse.jhu.edu/pub/upload_book) and upload the ONIX file
 - [ ] navigate to MUSE's [file submission guidelines page](https://about.muse.jhu.edu/pub/docs/book-guidelines).
 That page includes a link to the specific [PDF instructions](https://about.muse.jhu.edu/media/uploads/2018_ebook_formatting_submission_guidelines.pdf) (pdf).